wallarm/product-documentation/docs/4.8/admin-en/monitoring/intro.md

 # Monitoring Filtering Node

-You can monitor the state of the Wallarm filtering node (both [NGINX and Native](../../installation/nginx-native-node-internals.md)) using the node-provided metrics.
+You can monitor the state of the Wallarm filtering node using the node-provided metrics.
 This article describes how to operate with the metrics gathered by the [`collectd`][link-collectd] service that is installed on every filtering node.
 The `collectd` service provides several ways to transfer data and can serve as a source of metrics for many monitoring systems, offering you control over the state of the filtering nodes.

 In addition to the `collectd` metrics, Wallarm provides you with the metric format compatible with Prometheus and basic JSON metrics.
 Read about these formats in the [separate article](../configure-statistics-service.md).